 This is a 5 day programme so students will be expected to attend Monday to Friday across the school calendar year based on three terms – Autumn, Spring and Summer.
 We strive for 100% attendance; however we appreciate that students may be unwell or have special circumstances that may affect their attendance.
 Please avoid any medical or dentist appointments within the term time or day.
 However if this is unpreventable, please contact Katie with plenty of notice.

-Please come and visit Redwood College!
+Please come and visit Springhallow Post 16!
 Here you will experience that we are a very unique setting.
 Although we have a range of facilities on offer, the provision itself is smaller than your average ‘college setting’, which makes it ideal for any student with Autism to experience but in a calmer environment.
-The maximum capacity of learners at one time will be approximately 50 (Springhallow Post 16 and Dynamic learners).

 It can however take some time to get to know your way around any new place, therefore we will be offering advice and supportive strategies to aid this change.

 Some students joining the Post 16 will have little or no experience of travelling independently.
 We would strongly encourage parents to contact their local council to arrange continued transport or take part in a travel training scheme.
 We will run weekly travel training sessions, whereby staff fully supports students to various locations to develop their confidence.
 We insist that students that travel independently should carry a mobile phone so they can be contacted at any time.
 This too can reassure parents, the students and the staff and help develop their confidence.

 Are students trained to travel independently?